1 Advice on Sutra Practice

 Homage to Manjughosha.
 May I always be cared for by (you,) the foremost of the peerless (Dharma) expounders.
 Your flawless knowledge and wisdom are unimpeded even concerning the subtlest points.
-This is due to your familiarization, over a long time, with the methods of profound (voidness) and extensive (enlightening actions, gained) through many magnificent skillful means.
+This is due to your familiarization, over a long time, with the methods of profound (voidness, in other words emptiness) and extensive (enlightening actions, gained) through many magnificent skillful means.

 O my excellent spiritual mentor and friend, first you strove to hear and study many scriptural pronouncements.
 Then you spread the teachings with your excellent explanations.
 In the end, you made extended effort to actualize them.
 May your feet be firm throughout a long life!

 I have received the perfectly delightful tree of your letter together with its tasteful fruit of your presents, which you have sent, my dear friend, without being requested, out of your affectionate thoughts directed toward me.
 Not being quenched by the well-explained accounts (already available), as an ocean (cannot be satisfied) by a great cloud-full of rain, you have requested that I write and send you in a letter further (practical advice on) how to apply yourself to the two stages (of the highest class of tantra, anuttarayoga.
 A mind of) little intelligence can indeed be easily filled by hearing (merely a few teachings), as a small pond (can be readily plenished) by a babbling brook.
 Thus, it is awe-inspiring that minds of superior intelligence (such as your own) are so vast they cannot be satisfied by these wonderful accounts.